Putin appears at big rally as troops press attack in Ukraine | Law-Order

 - Country:

-Russian President Vladimir Putin appeared at a huge flag-waving rally in Moscow and praised his country's troops on Friday as they pressed their lethal attacks on Ukrainian cities with shelling and missiles.
+Russian President Vladimir Putin appeared at a huge flag-waving rally at a Moscow stadium and praised his country's troops in biblical terms Friday as they pressed their lethal attacks on Ukrainian cities with shelling and missiles.

+“Shoulder to shoulder, they help and support each other,” Putin said of Moscow's forces in a rare public appearance since the invasion three weeks ago that made Russia an outcast among nations and triggered antiwar protests at home.
+“We have not had unity like this for a long time,” he added to cheers from the crowd.

-Moscow police said more than 200,000 people were in and around the Luzhniki stadium for the rally and concert marking the eighth anniversary of Russia's annexation of the Crimean peninsula, seized from Ukraine.
+Moscow police said more than 200,000 people were in and around the Luzhniki stadium for the celebration marking the eighth anniversary of Russia's annexation of the Crimean peninsula, seized from Ukraine.

-The event included well-known singer Oleg Gazmanov singing “Made in the USSR,” with the opening lines “Ukraine and Crimea, Belarus and Moldova, It's all my country.”
-As Putin prepared to take the stage, speakers praised him as fighting “Nazism” in Ukraine, a claim flatly rejected by leaders across the globe.
+The event included patriotic songs, including a performance of “Made in the U.S.S.R.,” with the opening lines “Ukraine and Crimea, Belarus and Moldova, it's all my country.”
+Seeking to portray the war as just, Putin paraphrased the Bible to say of Russia's troops: ''There is no greater love than giving up one's soul for one's friends.”
+And he continued to insist his actions were necessary to prevent “genocide,” a claim flatly denied by leaders around the globe.

+Standing on stage in a white turtleneck and a blue down jacket, Putin spoke for about five minutes.
+Some people, including presenters at the event, wore T-shirts or jackets with a “Z” — a symbol seen on Russian tanks and other military vehicles in Ukraine and embraced by supporters of the war.

+His quoting of the Bible and a Russian admiral of the 18th century reflected his increasing focus in recent years on history and religion as binding forces in Russia's post-Soviet society.

+Video feeds of the event showed a loudly cheering, flag-waving crowd that broke into chants of “Russia!”
+Several Telegram channels critical of the Kremlin reported that students and employees of state institutions in a number of regions were ordered by their superiors to attend rallies and concerts marking the Crimea anniversary.
+Those reports could not be independently verified.

+In the wake of the invasion, the Kremlin has cracked down harder on dissent and the flow of information, arresting thousands of antiwar protesters, banning sites such as Facebook and Twitter, and instituting tough prison sentences for what is deemed to be false reporting on the war, which Moscow refers to as a “special military operation.”
+The OVD-Info rights group that monitors political arrests reported that at least seven independent journalists had been detained ahead of or while covering the anniversary events in Moscow and St. Petersburg.

-Meanwhile, Russian forces continued to pound the Ukrainian capital, Kyiv, and launched a barrage of missiles on the outskirts of the western city of Lviv.
+The rally came as Russian troops continued to pound the Ukrainian capital, Kyiv, and launched a barrage of missiles on the outskirts of the western city of Lviv.

+The early morning attack on Lviv's edge was the closest strike yet to the centre of the city, which has become a crossroads for people fleeing from other parts of Ukraine and for others entering to deliver aid or fight.
+The war has swelled Lviv's population by some 200,000.

-Ludmyla Denisova, Ukrainain parliament's human rights commissioner, said at least 130 people had survived the theater bombing.
+Ludmyla Denisova, the Ukrainian Parliament's human rights commissioner, said at least 130 people had survived the theater bombing.

 Two others were killed when strikes hit residential and administrative buildings in the eastern city of Kramatorsk, according to the regional governor, Pavlo Kyrylenko.